AI dental receptionist · Australia & NZ

 Will patients accept an AI on the phone?

-Under 3% of callers in our AU deployments refuse to engage with the AI and request a human — those calls fall to your existing backup line.
+Only a small minority of callers in our AU deployments refuse to engage with the AI and request a human — those calls fall to your existing backup line.
 Acceptance is highest in the 25–55 demographic, lower in 70+ — which is why the 'speak to a person' path always works on demand.
-We measure refusal rate weekly in the pilot and you can pull the plug if it ever exceeds 8%.
+We measure refusal rate weekly in the pilot and you set the threshold at which you can pull the plug.

 How does it handle item numbers and billing quotes?